Trade

 Bear in mind that, as things stand, the influence of EU law on UK law is far greater than in Switzerland as we were a Member State, and these laws were already adopted and remains so… thus far.
 If anything, our starting point is easier.

-I can only urge that the Government take another look at this and act in the interests of the UK rather than to meet the aspirations of those driven by dogma.
+I can only urge that the Government take a serious look at this and act in the interests of the UK rather than to meet the aspirations of those driven by dogma.
 Apart from making a massive difference to our trade friction with the EU, it would largely fix the issues around the NI Protocol.

 My wife summed it up elegantly when we were chatting about this.
 “Ah the Swiss.
 They join nothing and get everything.”
 Let’s have some of that please.